New Caledonia country brief

 Relations between Australia and New Caledonia have broadened and strengthened in recent years.
 Australia welcomed the creation of the New Caledonian Government in 1999 and supports New Caledonia's increasing autonomy and involvement in the Pacific region.

 Australia provides approximately $1 million annually to fund tertiary degrees in Australia for students from New Caledonia, French Polynesia and Wallis and Futuna.
 Since 2007, Australia has awarded 30 Australia Awards Scholarships to New Caledonian students.
 The scholarships are focused on employment needs in tourism, hospitality, engineering, agriculture, environmental studies, management and commerce, international relations and trade, information technology and professional specialised English language training.

 Australia has interests in working with the New Caledonian and French authorities in New Caledonia in a range of areas including: promoting greater trade and investment; cooperating on regional natural disaster relief; defence cooperation including visits and joint exercises; combating security threats and transnational crime; and promoting links through sport, tourism and culture.
 Tourists in both directions have benefited from visa arrangements Australia and France negotiated in 1998 and the new working holiday-maker arrangements between France and Australia.

-The Governor-General, HE Ms Quentin Bryce AC CVO, visited New Caledonia in March-April 2012.
+The former Governor-General, Quentin Bryce AC CVO, visited New Caledonia in April 2012.
 She was accompanied by Mr Marles, former Parliamentary Secretary for Pacific Island Affairs.
 Mr Marles also visited New Caledonia in December 2012.

 Bilateral economic and trade relationship